More than 42,500 customers chose to see in the new year by submitting their return on 31 December and 1 January

 Edge Tax have a team of professionals who can take away the stress and make the whole process run smoothly.

-• Register you for self-assessment if you have not already done so
+• Register you for self-assessment tax return if you have not already done so

 • Appoint a designated advisor as your point of contact and who can deal with queries